Novalnet-AG/jtl5-payment-integration-novalnet/README.md

 ## Who is Novalnet?

-Novalnet is a German <a href="novalnet.de/zahlungsinstitut"> payment provider </a> offering payment gateways for online merchants and marketplaces worldwide.
+<a href="www.novalnet.de/">Novalnet AG</a> is a German payment provider offering payment gateways for online merchants and marketplaces worldwide.
 Our PCI  DSS certified SaaS engine is designed to automate the entire payment process from checkout to debt collection – with a single integration.
 We cover real-time risk management; secure payments (local + international) through escrow accounts, integrate receivables management, dynamic member and subscription management as well as other customized payment solutions to your JTL shop.
 For a complete and seamless shop system we do support JTL-Wawi integration for JTL shop.